-At September 30, 2024, the Company and its subsidiaries employed sixteen (16) compared to fourteen (14) (September 30, 2023) including senior officers, administrative and operations personnel including those on a short-term service basis.
+At December 31, 2024, the Company and its subsidiaries employed fifteen (15) compared to sixteen (16) at December 31, 2023 comprising senior officers, administrative and operations personnel including those on a short-term service basis.

 RISKS AND UNCERTAINTIES

 Operations of the Company are speculative due to the high-risk nature of its business which includes acquisition, financing, exploration and development of diamond and metal properties (collectively "mineral").
 Material risk factors and uncertainties, which should be taken into account in assessing the Company's activities, include, but are not necessarily limited to, those set out below.
 Any one or more of these risks and others could have a material adverse effect on the Company.